Poikilos/EnlivenMinetest/README.md

 * minetest_userscript_localENLIVEN_server_only.vbs does not read the recommended minetest.conf, so it echoes the lines manually.
 Ideally it would analyze the recommended one and change the server settings.
 * minetest_game mods and modpacks are owned by root in the end, for some reason.
 This may cause serious problems on your server.
 Change the owner to your current user.

+## Planned Features
+* Log where bones were placed to debug.txt, possibly by way of the following chat message: after the existing line: minetest.set_node(pos, {name = "bones:bones", param2 = param2}) add the new line (not sure if the format call is really ok--it was copied from compassgps: minetest.chat_send_player(player:get_player_name(), S("Bones placed at %s."):format(pos))

 ### Known issues in mods:
+* unpriveleged players can pick up spawners and then place them (and, spawners catch things on fire)
 * compassgps crashes server for some players upon use--see yelby in etc/debugging (wrap sorting in "if player~=nil then...end" in mods/compassgps/init.lua to avoid):
 ```lua
 function compassgps.sort_by_distance(table,a,b,player)